 Suppose a trader bought 100 shares of Gamestop at $10 per share, costing $1,000.
 Due to news or some catalyst, the price falls to $3 per share.
 As it stands, your holdings’ market value is now $300, and your $700 loss is considered a sunk cost.
 Sadly, many traders and investors wait for the price to soar back up to $1,000 in hopes of recouping their investment.
 But the losses are already a reality should be considered permanent.

-Finally, there’s those who refuse to accept reality and don’t sell at all.
+Finally, there are those who refuse to accept reality and don’t sell at all.
 It’s still a loss, even though it’s unrealized.
-Just pull the plug already; stop delaying the inevitable.